raspy135/Qun-synthesizer/README.md

 ### Temporary MIDI CC override

 From v1.4 firmware, you can override MIDI CC temporary.
-Assigning proper MIDI CC to your MIDI keyboard is recommended for frequently used paramaters, however, you can override MIDI CC temporary by the following operation:
+Assigning proper MIDI CC to your MIDI keyboard is recommended for frequently used parameters, however, you can override MIDI CC temporary by the following operation:

 1. In parameter mode, press corresponding MIDI CC button long time (about 3 sec).
 For example, OSC1's Pulse Width is button 2 in OSC1 sub mode.
 2. Then "MIDI Learning" message is shown.
 Keep pressing the button.